julianschelb/easy-markdown-to-github-pages/README.md

-# DocAna Project Report Template
+# Document Analysis: Project Report Template

 _Group members: Name 1, Name 2, Name 3_

->>>
-To get started with your own project report, you can either fork or clone this repository.
-Use this Markdown file as the template for your project report.
+> This repository serves as a template for your project reports as part of the Document Analysis lecture.
+To set up your project report as a webpage using GitHub Pages, simply follow the steps outlined in the next chapter.
+>
+>**Some Organizational Details:** Get creative with your project ideas!
+Just make sure they relate to Natural Language Processing and incorporate this specified dataset: [Link to data](https://huggingface.co/datasets/webis/tldr-17), [Link to paper](https://aclanthology.org/W17-4508.pdf).
+Submissions should be made in teams of 2-3 students.
+Each team is expected to create a blog-style project website, using GitHub Pages, to present their findings.
+Additionally, teams will deliver a lightning talk during the final lecture to discuss their project.
 Add all your code, such as Python scripts and Jupyter notebooks, to the `code` folder.
+Use markdown files for your project report.
 [Here](https://docs.gitlab.com/ee/user/markdown.html) you can read about how to format Markdown documents.
+>

- Have fun working on your project! 🥳
+>Have fun working on your project! 🥳
->>>

-## Setup Guide for GitHub Pages Using ADA Template
+## Setup The Report Template

-1. **Fork the Repository**
-   - Begin by creating a copy of this repository for your own use.
+1. **Fork the Repository:** Begin by creating a copy of this repository for your own use.
 Click the "Fork" button at the top right corner of this page to do this.

-2. **Configure GitHub Pages**
-   - Navigate to "Settings" -> "Pages" in your newly forked repository.
+2. **Configure GitHub Pages:** Navigate to "Settings" -> "Pages" in your newly forked repository.
 Under the "Branch" section, change from "None" to "main" or "master", depending on your default branch, and then click "Save".

-3. **Customize Configuration**
-   - Modify the `_config.yml` file within your repository to personalize your site.
+3. **Customize Configuration:** Modify the `_config.yml` file within your repository to personalize your site.
 Update the `title:` to reflect the name of your site and adjust the `description:` to provide a brief summary.

-4. **Content Creation**
-   - Start building your site by modifying the `README.md` (which serves as the home page) and by adding new Markdown files for additional pages.
+4. **Content Creation:** Start building your site by modifying the `README.md` (which serves as the home page) and by adding new Markdown files for additional pages.
 Use the standard [GitHub Markdown syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) for formatting.
 Refer to `example.md` in the repository for an example. **Important:** Ensure to prepend your new `.md` files with the header `--- layout: default ---`, as shown at the beginning of `example.md`.

-5. **Update Site Navigation**
-   - Incorporate your new Markdown files into the website’s navigation by editing the `_config.yml` file.
+5. **Update Site Navigation:** Incorporate your new Markdown files into the website’s navigation by editing the `_config.yml` file.
 Under `navigation:`, add each new page with `- title:` for the page name and `url:` linked to the corresponding `.md` file.
 Be sure to remove or update the navigation entries related to any example or template content you replace or remove.

-6. **Access Your Site**
-   - Return to "Settings" -> "Pages" in your repository to find the URL to your live site.
+6. **Access Your Site:** Return to "Settings" -> "Pages" in your repository to find the URL to your live site.
 It typically takes a few minutes for GitHub Pages to build and publish your site after updates.

 ## Introduction